Official Glen Cove Chamber of Commerce By-Laws

 Upon dissolution of the Chamber, all assets remaining after payment of all costs and expenses of such dissolution, shall be distributed to one or more duly organized and qualified exempt organizations operating in and for the greater good of Glen Cove, under the Internal Revenue Code of 1954 and all amendments thereto, as shall be selected by the Board of Directors.
 None of the assets shall be distributed to any member, Director or Officer of the Glen Cove Chamber of Commerce.

-REVISED 11/2008.
-This revision was approved by the Members of the Glen Cove Chamber of Commerce andsupersedes any and all prior versions of the By-Laws
+REVISED 05/31/2017.
+This revision supersedes any and all prior versions of the Bylaws